 who is Roger Frost?

-Perhaps someone once asked, who is Roger Frost?
-He’s a writer who used to collect ideas to teach science.
-This web aims to record those ideas.
-This website indulges on technology for teaching.
+In case someone once asked ‘who is Roger Frost’ here’s an answer?
+He’s a writer who used to collect ideas to teach science which this web aims to record.
+Many of the new ideas used technology and we indulge on technology here.

 There’s a lot on this site because from 1988 to 2018 Frost wrote about pretty much everything made for teaching science, spreading knowledge about what made science accessible.
-He also made software that made science accessible – and some of that software, Organic Chemistry by Roger Frost is discussed on another site.
+He also made software that made science accessible – and some of that software, Organic Chemistry by Roger Frost is still in use and discussed on another site.